assemblee-virtuelle/semapps/website/docs/middleware/nodeinfo.md

 ### `addLink`

-Add a link to the `/.well-known/nodeinfo` URL.
+Add a link to the `/.well-known/nodeinfo` URL (in addition to `http://nodeinfo.diaspora.software/ns/schema/2.1`).

 ##### Parameters